 |Major interests in shares||Notifiable major share interests of which the Company has been made aware are set out in this Directors’ Report.|

-For examples of the Company’s efforts in research and development in different operations, please refer to the Business Review.
+For examples of the Company’s efforts in research and development in different operations, please refer to the Business Review on pages Business Review.

-Details of the Company’s policies and performance are provided in the Corporate Social Responsibility section.
+Details of the Company’s policies and performance are provided in the Corporate Social Responsibility section on pages CSR Report.

 The report is available on the Company’s website.

-Details can be found in the Corporate Social Responsibility section.
+Details can be found in the Corporate Social Responsibility section on page Environment.

 |Overseas branches||EVRAZ does not have any branches.
 A full list of the Group’s controlled subsidiaries is disclosed in Note 34 of the Consolidated Financial Statements.|

-Ernst and Young LLP have indicated their willingness to continue in office and a resolution seeking to re-appoint them will be proposed at the forthcoming AGM.
+Ernst & Young LLP have indicated their willingness to continue in office and a resolution seeking to re-appoint them will be proposed at the forthcoming AGM.

 Full details of the AGM, including explanatory notes, are contained in the Notice of the AGM, which will be distributed at least 20 working days before the meeting.
 The Notice sets out the resolutions to be proposed at the AGM and an explanation of each resolution.